 You can enable up to four Service Access Points (SAPs) on the scanner.
 You enable SAPs from the serial port, using the SAPBlk command.
-The syntax is SAPBlk sthe block number, from 0 to 3, and <sap> is the SAP number, from 0 to 63.
+The syntax is SAPBlk sthe serial port, using the serial port,

 To disable all SAPs, use the ClrSap command.
 SAPs are used to receive FDL messages from remote stations.
 When the scanner receives an update on a configured SAP, it sets the corresponding bit in input word I:31 and sends reply data, if you have set it up.